-With the rapid rise in population year by year, coupled with increasing urbanisation and consumption habits in India, the amount of waste generation has also drastically increased.
-This creates adverse impacts on the surroundings including pollution of soil and water bodies.
+With the rapid rise in population, coupled with increasing urbanisation and consumption in India, the amount of waste generation has also drastically increased.
+This creates adverse impacts on the surroundings, including pollution of soil and water bodies.
 The mismanagement or improper handling and management of waste can lead to a number of environment and health hazards, including but not limited to, contamination of soil, groundwater and water bodies, unsanitary living conditions near dump sites/landfills, greenhouse gas emissions and other toxic gas emissions.
 There is an urgent need for waste management ‘Implementation Organisations’ to use a sustainable financial model to scale up operations and to reduce their dependence on investors/donors in the initial years.
 Carbon Finance is a viable tool to aid in the increasing costs of setting up and maintaining decentralised waste management systems, including the high labour and operational costs.